Legal Basics: Answers to some basic questions you are too afraid to ask (but you really want to know)

 How do I find out what all this legalese means?

 Law Soup aims to set out the law in plain language, but sometimes we have to use a term that people are not familiar with.
-To find a definition of these terms, see our glossary of terms.
+To find a definition of these terms, see our Glossary of Legal Terms.

 If I happen to break a law that I wasn’t aware of, can’t I just claim I didn’t know about it and get off the hook?